Intersections: Marley Dawson

 ghosts

-Dawson’s other piece—a wall mounted sculpture consisting of hundreds of brass rods hung on a machined brass track and assembled to allow movement—converses with Morris Louis’s painting Number 182.
-The sculpture is scaled to two thirds, which is precisely Dawson’s height, and the rods are arranged in various patterns to achieve the striped finish of the original painting.
-A small motor attached to the work oscillates the rods to give them a sway and hum that echo the shimmering radiance of Louis’s painting.
-Much like with his hanging chairs, Dawson reverses immaterial with material, shifting the liquidy stripes of Louis’s painting into a solid sculptural mass.
+Dawson’s other piece is a wall-mounted sculpture consisting of hundred of brass rods arranged on a brass track to allow movement.
+It speaks to Morris Louis’s painting Number 182, scaled to Dawson’s height.
+A small motor within the work oscillates the rods, giving them a sway and hum that echo the shimmering radiance of Louis’s painting.
+Much like with his hanging chairs, here, too, Dawson plays with opposites, shifting the liquidy stripes of Louis’s painting into a solid sculptural mass.
+Entitled ghosts, the project as a whole brings the history of the museum into the present.
+Like ghosts that are intangible, amorphous, and haunting, Dawson’s work is allusive, suggestive, and open-ended.

 The Embassy of Australia and HEMPHILL Artworks in Washington, DC, are featuring concurrent presentations of the artist’s most recent body of work.